Bombyliidae: Adult

+Wing shape between species varies, with noticeable difference in shaped and venation patterns.
+In Bombylius, differences in the position of the veins such as CuA and A1 are found between species and also vary between the sexes.
+Females have slightly larger wings than males that aid in better stability during flight and enable more efficient movement, especially in feeding and laying eggs.
+The difference in size gives females the ability to have longer flight periods.

 The wing venation, although variable within the family, has some common characteristics that can be summarized basically in the particular morphology of the branches of the radial sector and the reduction of the forking of the media.
 The costa is spread over the entire margin and the subcosta is long, often ending on the distal half of the costal margin.
 The radius is almost always divided into four branches, with fusion of the branches R 2 and R 3, and is characterized by the sinuosity of the end portions of the branches of the radial sector.
 The venation presents a marked simplification compared to other Asiloidea and, in general, to other lower Brachycera.
 M 1 is always present and converges on the margin or, sometimes, of R 5.
 M 2 is present and reaches the margin, or is absent.
 M 3 is always absent and merged with M 4.
 The discal cell is usually present.
 The branch M 3 +4 is separated from the discal cell at the distal posterior vertex, so the mid-cubital connects directly to the posterior margin of the discal cell.
 The cubital and anal veins are complete and end separately on the margin or converge joining for a short distance Consequently, the cell cup may be open or closed.

 Hoverflies of the family Syrphidae often mimic Hymenoptera as well, and some syrphid species are hard to tell apart from Bombyliidae at first glance, especially for bee fly species that lack a long proboscis or long, thin legs.
 Such bombyliids can still be distinguished in the field by anatomical features such as: